HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Empty_Panel.png)

-To load the elements, search for a content template in the **Content template** field and select your desired template.
+To load the elements, you can use the dual-mode selection available in the **Content template** field to find and select your desired template.
+You can search by typing for autocomplete, or click the DX Picker icon to the right of the "Select or Search" field to open a rich browser dialog for discovery and selection.
+The integrated DX Picker enables you to browse and select content templates without manual typing.
+It improves discoverability by allowing you to visually browse content templates in a dedicated picker UI instead of relying on autocomplete search alone.

+!!! note
+    If the DX picker is not configured or available in the environment, the picker icon appears disabled.

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Search_Panel.png)